 Finding the right supplier that meets your needs can be challenging, however.
 When looking for a partner for your project, here are a few things to consider:

-The best linen suppliers offer custom services, whether it’s dyeing, custom printing or special finishes.
+The best linen suppliers offer custom services, whether it’s dying, custom printing or special finishes.
 Make sure your supplier will offer these services no matter the quantity of your order and within your specified timeframe.

 The Supplier’s Location